 - Certificates are individual and shall in no circumstances be used collectively.
 Separate

 certificates shall be issued for children.

-- The certificate is valid for a period of 10 years, beginning 10 days after the date of
+- The certificate is valid for 'life of person vaccinated", beginning 10 days after the date of

 Here is the standard international certificate of vaccination from WHO which we use in our clinic.